xp44mm/Notebook/Compilers/left-left.md

 \end{array}
 $$

 or in the configuration above.
 In the former case, we choose reduction by production (5); in the latter case by production (7).
 Notice how the third symbol from the top of the stack determines the reduction to be made, even though it is not involved in the reduction.
-Shift-reduce parsing can utilize information far down in the stack to guide the parse.$\Box$
+Shift-reduce parsing can utilize information far down in the stack to guide the parse.□